Canadian Pacific Railway: British Columbia Lake and River Service

-Hotels
+Canadian Pacific Hotels

 To promote tourism and passenger ridership the Canadian Pacific established a series of first class hotels.
-These hotels became landmarks famous in their own right.
+These hotels became landmarks famous in their own right and are known collectively as Canada's "grand railway hotels".
 They include the Algonquin in St. Andrews, Château Frontenac in Quebec, Royal York in Toronto, Minaki Lodge in Minaki Ontario, Hotel Vancouver, Empress Hotel in Victoria and the Banff Springs Hotel and Chateau Lake Louise in the Canadian Rockies.
 Several signature hotels were acquired from its competitor Canadian National during the 1980s, including the Jasper Park Lodge.
 The hotels retain their Canadian Pacific heritage, but are no longer operated by the railway.
-In 1998, Canadian Pacific Hotels acquired Fairmont Hotels, an American company, becoming Fairmont Hotels and Resorts, Inc.; the combined corporation operated the historic Canadian properties as well as the Fairmont's U.S. properties until merged with Raffles Hotels and Resorts and Swissôtel in 2006.
+In 1998, Canadian Pacific Hotels acquired Fairmont Hotels, an American company, becoming Fairmont Hotels and Resorts; the combined corporation operated the historic Canadian properties as well as the Fairmont's U.S. properties until merged with Raffles Hotels and Resorts and Swissôtel in 2006.

-Airline
+Canadian Pacific Air Lines

 Canadian Pacific Airlines, also called CP Air, operated from 1942 to 1987 and was the main competitor of Canadian government-owned Air Canada.
 Based at Vancouver International Airport, it served Canadian and international routes until it was purchased by Pacific Western Airlines which merged PWA and CP Air to create Canadian Airlines.